Top Foods For A Healthy Thyroid

 Have a nut allergy?
 Other salad-friendly food sources for selenium include grass-fed beef, boneless turkey, chicken, and eggs.

 Sesame Seeds: Hidden inside these tiny little seeds is a large helping of zinc, the mineral responsible for converting thyroid hormones into the active form your body uses.
-Sprinkle seeds liberally on your salad for added flavor and texture.
+Sprinkle seeds liberally on your salad for added flavour and texture.

 Not a fan of sesame?
 Try pumpkin seeds instead for similar nutritional value.